Astros vs. Rangers Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 79 hits with 11 doubles, two triples, 12 home runs and 47 walks.
+- Alex Bregman has recorded 79 hits with 11 doubles, two triples, 12 home runs and 47 walks.
 He has driven in 53 runs with four stolen bases.

 Bregman Recent Games